bdw429s/LaunchDarklyColdBoxExample/README.md

 ### `welcome-message`

 This is a string flag which provides the welcome message displayed on the home page.
-This flag is activated for the `vip-users` segment.
+This flag serves a different variation for the `vip-users` segment.
 CLick the "Login as Luis" link to see the custom message only VIP users see.

 ### `experimental-features`